Collaborative Filtering - The Foundations & Classic Flaws

 • R2: We have lots of content

-There’s one more complication: what does it even mean to “like” content?
+There’s one more complication: what does it actually mean to “like” content?
 To stay grounded and practical, let’s adopt a simple behavioral assumption:

-Of course, real life is messier.
-People click for curiosity, boredom, mistakes, click-bait, doom-scrolling or butter fingers.
-But as a first step, let forge ahead with this assumption.
+Of course, real life behaviour is messier.
+People click out of curiosity, boredom, mistakes, click-bait, doom-scrolling or butter fingers.
+But as a first step, let’s forge ahead with this assumption.

 P(click)

-A very quick Segue here.
-This P(click) problem underpins lot of other systems like ranking, feed, search and more.
-Simply what is meant by content and user might change to suit the problem.
+A quick segue: This $P(click)$ problem underpins a variety of systems like ranking, feed, search and more.
+Simply the definition of content and user might change to suit the problem.

 The “Naive” Approach: Neighborhood-Based CF